cardil/ip-tax-contrib/README.md

 # ip-tax-contributions
-Generate a list of contributions for :flag-pl: IP Tax form
+Generate a list of contributions for 🇵🇱 IP Tax form